jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 it should be sufficient to file a Jira ticket that will reach domain experts.

 #### Test ID
-A unique combination of Component, Subcomponent, and test name.
+A unique combination of Component (Product, Type, Component Name), Subcomponent, and original test name.
 A Test ID should not be repeated in a test listing across all participating extensions.
+The Test ID representing a unit of testing logic should not change over time (even if the human-readable test name changes, the Test ID should remain consistent by using the original test name).

 #### Test Environment
 A Test ID references a unit of testing logic.
-That logic may pass in some environments, fail in others (e.g. a test that passes in gcp but fails in aws), and be intentionally skipped in still overs.
-A Test Environment describes relevant facets of environment in which a test would run or was run, including configuration information.
+That logic may pass in some environments, fail in others (e.g. a test that passes in gcp but fails in aws), and be intentionally skipped in still others.
+A Test Environment describes relevant facets of the environment in which a test would run or was run, including configuration information.

 Component Readiness may analyze test results using all, some, or none of this Environment